 Disclosure Quantity Units

-No. of substantiated complaints on marketing and N/A #
+No. of substantiated complaints on marketing and 0 count

 labelling

-No. of complaints addressed N/A #
+No. of complaints addressed 0 count

 ^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.